-Another Nor'easter heads for East Coast, but no one knows precisely where it will hit
+Another nor'easter heads for East Coast, but no one knows precisely where it will hit

-A storm system that blanketed the Plains and the Midwest in snow was rapidly moving north and east, and it was expected to smash into a wet and cold low pressure system sweeping north from the Southeast overnight, the National Weather Service said.

-"And that's our Nor'easter," said Sherri Pugh, a meteorologist for NBC News.
+"The interior Northeast is about to experience one of most difficult evening commutes in memory," said NBC News meteorologist Bill Karins.
+"The fear is drivers will get stranded on the roads when snow falls at 2 to 3 inches an hour.
+Plows will not be able to keep up."

-Authorities throughout the region planned for the worst, not knowing whether they would actually get it.
-Ari Sarsalari, a meteorologist for The Weather Channel, said the freezing line dividing snow from rain was expected to snake directly through Boston and Providence, Rhode Island, making it impossible to know whether some of the biggest Northeastern cities would get wet, heavy snow or just a lot of rain.
+Authorities planned for the worst, not knowing whether they would actually get hit.

+Ari Sarsalari, a meteorologist for The Weather Channel, said the freezing line dividing snow from rain was expected to snake directly through Boston and Providence, Rhode Island.
+Boston is expected to get 1 to 3 inches.
-"For places like Boston and Providence, literally the forecast right now is for zero to 12 inches of snow," Sarsalari said.
-The track of the low pressure system “can make this whole area of snow, the really heavy snow, move a little farther toward the north and west or a little farther toward the south and east," he said.

-Heavy snow of a foot or more is expected farther north and west, but it will be accompanied by less severe winds than those that gusted across the region during last week's Nor'easter, which was blamed for the deaths of at least nine people.

 Photos: Nor'easter hammers the East Coast